 Since the beginning of the COVID-19 pandemic, health care services have functioned differently now compared to previous winter respiratory seasons, so the consultation rates are not directly comparable to historical data.

-- The proportion of NHS24 calls that were for respiratory symptoms in week 19 remained at Baseline activity level.
+- The proportion of NHS24 calls that were for respiratory symptoms in week 07 remained at Baseline activity level

-- Influenza remained at Baseline activity level (0.6 per 100,000 population).
-There were 35 laboratory-confirmed influenza cases: one type A(H3), one type A(H1N1)pdm09, six type A (not subtyped) and 27 type B. This compares to 52 laboratory-confirmed cases reported during week 18.
+- Influenza decreased to Baseline activity level (1.1 per 100,000 population).
+There were 62 laboratory-confirmed influenza cases: 22 type A (not subtyped), eight A(H3), and 32 type B. This compares to 109 laboratory-confirmed cases reported during week 06

-- In the CARI sentinel surveillance programme, rhinovirus was the most commonly detected pathogen with a swab positivity of 21.9%.
-SARS-CoV-2 positivity increased to 5.0% in week 19 compared to 3.1% in week 18.
-Parainfluenza increased and was at its highest since the start of the season at 17.4%.
+- In the Community Acute Respiratory Infection (CARI) sentinel surveillance programme; rhinovirus was the most commonly detected pathogen in week 06, with a swab positivity of 23.4%.
+Influenza (A and B) swab positivity decreased from 6.6% in week 05 to 5.2% in week 06.
+RSV swab positivity decreased from 3.7% in week 05, and was at its lowest at 2.4% in week 06

 - The overall number of emergency hospital admissions associated with RSV, influenza and SARS-CoV-2 has decreased from the high plateau seen in weeks 51 and 52.
-The largest proportion of admissions in week 18 2023 (90%) was for SARS-CoV-2, with the individual number of admissions for SARS-CoV-2, influenza and RSV showing a decrease.
+The largest proportion of admissions (72%) in week 06 2023 was for SARS-CoV-2, with the individual number of admissions (SARS-COV-2) showing very small increases, whilst Influenza and RSV numbers decreased